alecervi/Coherence-models-for-dialogue/README.md

 - python 2.7+
 - spacy version 1
 - tqdm
+- mlxtend

-The code generates input feature vectors files for [SVM light](http://svmlight.joachims.org/), so in order to finally train the models you will need to install that as well.
+The code generates input feature vectors files for [SVM light](http://svmlight.joachims.org/) version 6.02, so in order to finally train the models you will need to install that as well.

 ## Data preprocessing